solovyov.net

 So I searched the internets a bit and found an implementation of SSE using fetch.
 I had to upgrade it a little bit — there was no protocol parsing, but it’s just a few lines of code and it works beautifully.

 I mean, yeah, request is aborted.
 But your promise (the one that fetch returned) is never rejected (nor resolved, of course).
 And in Firefox’ devtools console you get an error pointing to the line with controller.abort() call.
 You can’t catch it with a try/catch.
 Of course!
 Chrome is even better: it reports an error on the first line of your HTML.
-Wooohooo momma I’m a web developer help me before I killed a man.
+OooOoOoo momma I’m a web developer help me before I killed a man.

-One option is to reject that promise by myself, it sounds dirty and does not get rid of the weird errors in devtools.
+One option is to reject that promise by myself, but it sounds dirty and does not get rid of the weird errors in devtools.
 So I reached to an old friend XMLHttpRequest and that guy is reliable as ever!
 Behold the mighty:

 function sseevent(message) {